AstarNetwork/plasmdocs/PlasmMainnet/README.md

 ## [Plasm Network ChainSpec](./ChainSpec.md)

 This item explains the chain spec of the genesis plasm mainnet.

 ## [First Rewards](./FirstRewards.md)

 This item explains the first rewards of genesis plasm mainnet.

 ---

 **Run mainnet since 2020 May 1**

-## Future Works
+## Development Roadmap

 ### 2020 Q2

 - [Dapps Staking](../PlasmNetwork/DappsRewards.md) module will be avalable.

 ### 2020 Q3

 - [Ovm + Plasma](../TechnicalChapter/OVM.md) module will be avalable.
 - [Real time Lockdrop](../PlasmNetwork/RealtimeLockdrop.md) module will be avalable.

 ### 2020 Q4

 - First L2 application will be released.
 - L2 interoperability between ETH.
 - Migrate to NPoS from PoA.

-### 2020
+### In 2020

 - Plasm Network as Parachain join the Polkadot.